 P3203L64

-i) Compute the average across PPDUs of the RMS of all errors per PPDU as given by Equation (19-89).
+i) Compute the average across PPDUs of the RMS of all Data field errors per PPDU as given by Equation (19-89).

 P3204L63

-The packet error ratio (PER) shall be less than 10% for a PSDU length of 4096 octets with the rate-dependent input levels listed in Table 21-25 (Receiver minimum input level sensitivity).
+The PER (i.e., number of errored PSDUs divided by the number of transmitted PSDUs, where the number of errored PSDUs equals the number of transmitted PSDUs minus the number of correctly received PSDUs, and where only intended PSDUs are considered) shall be less than 10% for a PSDU length of 4096 octets with the rate-dependent input levels listed in Table 21-25 (Receiver minimum input level sensitivity).

 P3210L30